paulgs9988/Production1/README.md

 and then allows him/her to create "Production Runs" that are documented in another database.
 There is also an Employee tab that currently has limited functionality, but enables a user to create his/her username and email address and enter a desired password.

+Visuals:
+Please see the "docs" folder in the Githup Repository for gif files of the program running (i.e. Production_produce_productionlog_tabs.gif).

 Installation:
 Currently, to use this program, the user must clone/pull the project from Github and run it using an IDE.
 The program was written in IntelliJ and uses Gradle and SQL databases.